CSU-WPT/game-dev-workshop/workshop-book/src/unity/animation.md

             - Recall that our *movement* variable is a 3D vector whose **only** changing values are for the x-axis and z-axis (we don't move upwards, along the y-axis, with WASD).
                 - So, we check these two.
 See if one is non-zero, the other is non-zero, or both are non-zero.
 If any one of these conditions is true, we change the animation to the walking animation.
         - *else { ChangeAnimation("idle"); }*
             - If we aren't moving at all, change the animation to *idle*.
-Pretty-self explanatory.
 <br/>